Police: 6 California killings may be work of serial killer

 “It definitely meets the definition of a serial killer,” said Stockton Police Officer Joseph Silva.
 “What makes this different is the shooter is just looking for an opportunity, and unfortunately our victims were alone in a dark area.”

-In the fatal Stockton cases, none of the men was robbed or beaten before the killings — which all took place within a radius of a few square miles between July 8 and Sept.
-27 — and none appeared to have known each other, Silva said.
-The shootings also do not seem to be related to gangs or drugs.
+In the fatal Stockton cases, none of the men was robbed or beaten before the killings, which all took place within a radius of a few square miles between July 8 and Sept.
+27, and none appeared to have known one another, Silva said.
+The shootings also do not appear to be related to gangs or drugs.

-The other Stockton crime — in which a 46-year-old woman was shot but survived her injuries — occurred April 16, 2021, around 3:20 a.m., police said.
+The other Stockton crime, in which a 46-year-old woman was shot but survived, occurred April 16, 2021, around 3:20 a.m., police said.
 The woman was also alone at the time.

-The shooting death of a 40-year-old man in Oakland has also been connected to the violence in Stockton, police said.
-The man was shot to death around 4:15 a.m. on April 10, 2021.
+The shooting death of a man in Oakland around 4:15 a.m.
+April 10, 2021, has also been connected to the violence in Stockton, police said.
+Juan Vasquez Serrano, 39, was shot multiple times, according to the Alameda County coroner’s bureau.
 It was not immediately clear whether the man was also unaccompanied when he was killed.

-The city of Stockton, Stockton Crime Stoppers and a local construction company owner offered a total of $95,000 for information leading to an arrest in the slayings.
+The city of Stockton, Stockton Crime Stoppers and a local construction company owner offered a total of $95,000 for information leading to an arrest.

 Police released a grainy still image of a “person of interest,” dressed all in black and wearing a black cap, who appeared in videos from several of the homicide crime scenes in Stockton.

-The San Joaquin County’s Office of the Medical Examiner identified the Stockton victims on Monday as Paul Yaw, 35, who was killed on July 8; Salvador Debudey Jr., 43, who died on Aug.
-11; Jonathan Hernandez Rodriguez, 21, who died on Aug.
-30; Juan Cruz, 52, who was killed on Sept.
-21 and Lawrence Lopez Sr., 54.
+The San Joaquin County Office of the Medical Examiner identified the Stockton victims on Monday as Paul Yaw, 35, who was killed July 8; Salvador Debudey Jr., 43, who died Aug.
+11; Jonathan Hernandez Rodriguez, 21, who died Aug.
+30; Juan Cruz, 52, who was killed Sept.
+21; and Lawrence Lopez Sr., 54.

 He “was just a person who was out here at the wrong place, at the wrong time, at the wrong circumstance,” his brother, Jerry Lopez, told KXTV-TV.
 “It’s hard to process that this has happened.”